-With gorgeous beaches, aquatic adventures and waterside restaurants, Nelson Bay is the main town in beautiful Port Stephens and an enchanting destination.
-You’ll find plenty of fun things to do, from dolphin watching to sunset cruises.
-The sheltered beaches are ideal for families with young children.
+The largest town in the Port Stephens area, Nelson Bay is an exciting hub and a great place to base yourself to explore the delights of the region.
+You’ll find plenty of fun things to do, from dolphin watching to sunset cruises and the sheltered beaches are ideal for families with young children.

-Cycling along the waterfront is popular, too.
-The Bartlett cycleway is 5km one-way from prettyto Little Beach, near the heritage-listed Nelson Head lighthouse cottage, built in 1875.
+Hire bikes and cycle the waterfront.
+The Bartlett cycleway is 5km one-way from pretty Bagnalls Beach to Little Beach, near the heritage-listed Nelson Head lighthouse cottage, built in 1875.
 At the cottage is a delightful cafe, with stunning views of the vast waterway and beyond.

 You’ll discover more spectacular vistas at Gan Gan Hill lookout.
 Marvel at the natural beauty of the inlet, twice the size of Sydney Harbour.
 To the east is the magnificent Tomaree National Park and Fingal Bay.
 To the south are the giant Stockton Bight sand dunes, in the Worimi Conservation Lands.

 Getting to Nelson Bay is easy, with the drive north from Sydney about 2h 30min.
 You can also fly into Newcastle Airport, where there are car rental services and bus services to Nelson Bay and other towns.
-Places to stay in Nelson Bay suit various budgets, from holiday parks to stylish resorts.
+There is a wide range of accommodation options from holiday parks to stylish resorts.